docker/docs/content/guides/admin-set-up/comms-and-info-gathering.md

 ### MDM team communication

 Device management solutions, such as Intune and Jamf, are commonly used for software distribution across enterprises, typically managed by a dedicated MDM team.
-We recommend engaging with this team early in the process to understand their requirements and the lead time for deploying changes.
+It is recommended that you engage with this team early in the process to understand their requirements and the lead time for deploying changes.

 Several key setup steps in this guide require the use of JSON files, registry keys, or .plist files that need to be distributed to developer machines.
 It’s a best practice to use MDM tools for deploying these configuration files and ensuring their integrity is preserved.

 ## Step two: Identify Docker organizations

 Some companies may have more than one [Docker organization](/manuals/admin/organization/_index.md) created.
 These organizations may have been created for specific purposes, or may not be needed anymore.
 If you suspect your company has more than one Docker organization, it's recommended you survey your teams to see if they have their own organizations.
 You can also contact your Docker Customer Success representative to get a list of organizations with users whose emails match your domain name.

 ## Step three: Gather requirements